 - Damages (the losses you suffer or incur)

-To prove fault, your lawyer will also have to collect evidence of the other party’s negligence and fault.
-In your case, this evidence could be:
+To prove fault, our Atlanta lawyers will collect evidence of the other party’s negligence.
+In your case, this evidence could include:

 - Uber app data showing the driver’s work status during the incident